Physically-based Lighting Generation for Robotic Manipulation: Experiments

-\paragraph{Results.} \textit{Tab.}~\ref{tab:generalization_gap} presents the generalization gap of BC-MLP under six unseen lighting conditions across 720 real-world evaluations.
-Averaged over both subtasks across the two tasks, our method outperforms \textit{Crop} by 40.1\% and \textit{+Jitter} by 35.7\%.
+\textit{Tab.}~\ref{tab:generalization_gap} presents the success rates of BC-MLP under six unseen lighting conditions across 1,000 real-world evaluations.
+Averaged over both subtasks across the two tasks, our method outperforms \textit{Crop} by 38.75\%, \textit{Jitter} by 33.13\% and \textit{IC-Light} by 41.88\%.
 In the daily-use lighting set, \textit{Crop} shows a major drop in performance, except under \textit{Dim}.
-While \textit{+Jitter} performs reasonably on the reaching subtask, it consistently fails in the final pick-and-place outcome. \textit{+Ours} improves performance across both subtasks under these conditions.
-In the artificial RGB lighting set, both \textit{Crop} and \textit{+Jitter} fail in most cases, even on the reaching subtask.
-Interestingly, \textit{+Jitter} displays strong preferences for different RGB lighting in the two tasks, likely due to its use of global color shifts.
+While \textit{Jitter} performs reasonably on the reaching subtask, it consistently fails in the final pick-and-place outcome. \textit{IC-Light} exhibits reduced performance on daily-use lighting but better performance on RGB lighting, possibly because it generates episodes that align more closely with RGB lighting. \textit{Ours} improves performance across both subtasks under these conditions.
+In the artificial RGB lighting set, both \textit{Crop} and \textit{Jitter} fail in most cases, even on the reaching subtask.
+Interestingly, \textit{Jitter} displays strong preferences for different RGB lighting in the two tasks, likely due to its use of global color shifts.
 Our method maintains strong reaching performance but struggles with pick-and-place in these more extreme lighting conditions.
-Common failure modes for \textit{Crop} and \textit{+Jitter} involve moving directly to the plate or peg without interacting with the pear or nut.
-Failures in \textit{+Ours} often involve reaching the pear or nut with the gripper open and hovering just above the object, without executing a pick action.
+Common failure modes for \textit{Crop}, \textit{Jitter} and \textit{IC-Light} involve moving directly to the plate or peg without interacting with the pear or nut.
+Failures in \textit{Ours} often involve reaching the pear or nut with the gripper open and hovering just above the object, without executing a pick action.
 This may relate to the altered object appearance under high-intensity lighting (4,600 lux), where high reflectivity could disrupt perception.
 See the limitations section for further details and the supplementary video for examples of common failure modes across different methods.